 Will the pandemic open the door to a four-day work week?

-The test was proposed by More Country, a left party that advocates one simple thing: longer hours do not necessarily lead to greater productivity.
+The test was proposed by More Country, a left-wing party that advocates one simple thing: longer hours don't necessarily lead to higher productivity.
 Más País is now in talks with the Spanish government to finalize the exact details of the agreement.
-Second the Spanish media, the four-day workweek pilot program aims to reduce risk for employers.
+According to the Spanish media, the four-day workweek pilot program aims to reduce risk for employers.
 The government would compensate for the difference in wages caused by the shorter working hours.

 The experiment is expected to cost around 50 million euros for three years, and will start this fall.